How to plan your perfect 2018 Fishing with us

 Difficulty level: moderate experience is very helpful but not essential

 Chum Salmon are ideal for fly fishing throughout the Vancouver and Fraser River Valley area.
 They return to our local rivers is prolific numbers and are also very aggressive biters.
 Hooking into several per day is normal.
 Hooking into 10 – 20 per day also happens during peak times from October 15 to November 15.
 Chums are powerful and are commonly rated as the best fighting of the Pacific Salmon.
 Most Chum’s are in the 12 – 15 lb range but brutes over 20 are encountered many times per season.

 Fraser River Valley and Squamish River.
 The Fraser Valley is 60 minutes East of Vancouver and is home to 2 major Chum bearing rivers, the famous Harrison and the Stave.
 Both have excellent fishing and tons of Bald Eagles.
 The Squamish River is 50 minutes North of Vancouver and is a perfect fly fishing river surrounded by some of the best scenery you have ever seen.
 Wildlife is also abundant here such as a huge gathering of Bald Eagles plus Black Bear, Elk and Deer.

 Multi day packages complete with lodging, guide and transport are always available!

 Coho Salmon are perfect for fly fishing.
 They absolutely love to hit a properly presented fly in slow, easy to fish waterways throughout the Fraser River Valley or Squamish River.
 Hatchery and wild Coho are present in the Fraser Valley.
 Coho range in size from 3 – 20 lbs but ‘Jacks’ will weigh under a pound.

 Sturgeon Fishing on the Fraser River

 Available: Best from mid March to late November.
-Multi day packages with lodging or day trips.
+Multi day packages with lodging or single day charters.
 100% catch and release.